-Then I officially entered the U of I and majored in news-editorial journalism at the College of Communications.
-Immediately after I graduated in Spring 2002, I was picked for a Dow Jones News Editing Internship and spent the summer as a copy editor in Duluth, Minn., at the Duluth News Tribune.
-They were very lovely.
+I grew up in Central Illinois and went to high school at University Laboratory High School on the campus of the University of Illinois at Urbana-Champaign.
+I also attended the U of I for undergrad and majored in news-editorial journalism.
+Immediately after I graduated in Spring 2002, I was selected for a Dow Jones News Editing Internship and Knight Ridder Fellowship, and spent the summer as a copy editor in Duluth, Minnesota, at the Duluth News Tribune.
+They were very lovely to me.

-I spent my last semester before graduating in Prague, working for a news service called Transitions Online.
+I spent my last semester in Prague, working for a news service called Transitions Online.
 They cover the former Soviet republics and the Balkans, and it was my job to copy-edit and fact-check the articles.
 I also created graphics to illustrate the articles, which gave me the opportunity to put Stalin in blue eyeshadow and a nice set of pearls.
 It was a proud moment.

 I bid JournalNow goodbye in May 2008, and moved to Chicago, where I worked as a senior online content producer for Legacy.com.
-Legacy.com is the leader in the field of online obituaries, with more than 700 newspapers as clients.
-Faced with the economic downturn, they had to lay off 8% of their staff, so I was let go in February 2009.
+Legacy.com was the leader in the field of online obituaries, with more than 700 newspapers as clients.
+Faced with the economic downturn, they had to lay off 8% of their staff, so I was let go in 2009.

 From 2009 through 2010, I worked for the University of Illinois at Urbana-Champaign as an academic hourly employee.
 In my largest project, I redesigned and built three new websites for the Office of the Vice Provost of Human Resources.